shravan-18/Augmented-Autonomous-Vision-using-Generative-Adversarial-Networks/README.md

 - This implementation is inspired by the original CycleGAN paper by Zhu et al.
 - Special thanks to the open-source community for their contributions and support.

+## Contributions

+This project is a collaborative effort made possible by the contributions of the following members of the team - *NeuralNoobs*.
+Their hard work and dedication have been crucial to the success of this project.

+### Team Members

+- **[Pavan Kumar S](https://github.com/pavan-0725)**: Responsible for documentation and the training pipeline.

+- **[Abeshek A](https://github.com/Abeshek-03)**: Abeshek A was responsible for developing the data preprocessing pipeline, ensuring that the datasets were properly prepared and augmented for training.

+- **[Aravintakshan S A](https://github.com/ARAVINT-S-A)**: Focused on the generator architecture.

+- - **[Shravan (Myself)](https://github.com/shravan-18)**: Worked on the discriminator architecture, generator architecture, and code management.

+We appreciate each of our contributions and the expertise they brought to this project.
+For more details on their work, you can check out their individual GitHub profiles.